Scrying, also known by the names of hydromancy, crystal gazing and oculomancy, is the ancient art of revelation.

 Crystal – This is the stereotypical form of scrying, but nonetheless very effective.
 It involves the use of a crystal object (usually a ball or globe) to gather special meaning.

 Eye – This is unusual!
 Also called soul gazing, this form of scrying involves looking deep within a person’s eyes and observing the reflections.

 As we can see, we’ve practiced unknowingly many types of scrying in childhood and throughout our adult lives!

 How to Practice Scrying

 For this demonstration, I’ve chosen water scrying, also known as hydromancy.
-I particularly like water because it is fluid and it has been proven to adjust to our personal vibrations.
-Water to me is also symbolic of consciousness, so it seems very fitting to use it for the purpose of conscious revelation.
+I particularly like water because it is symbolic of consciousness, so it seems very fitting to use it for the purpose of conscious revelation.

 You’re welcome to copy my method or create one of your own.
 Also, don’t feel restricted by water, especially if it doesn’t “call” to you.
 Experiment with many of the other scrying techniques I described above.